Cdx, Meloni may find itself a minority. The (real) numbers that no one has explained

 Assuming a fair distribution between challenges already won at the start, almost impossible and open, with the League having the most colleges in the North (but one thing is Milan city and another is the Bergamo valleys), and according to the simulations that give the Center-right currently winning in about 80% of the uninominal, FdI could win 78, the Lega (which has 70) 56, Forza Italia (which has 42) 37 and the minor parties of the coalition 9.
 With this scheme, the sum between Matteo Salvini, Silvio Berlusconi and the children of Cdx reaches 102, 24 more than FdI.

-Attention, then comes the twist, of these 360 171 would be of the Brothers of Italy and 189 of the probable Lega-Forza Italia-others federation which, in fact, would be the first parliamentary group of the new majority and the new government (always in the event of a victory by the Center-right).
+Attention, then comes the twist, of these 360 171 would be of the Brothers of Italy and 189 of the probable Lega-Forza Italia-others federation which, in fact, would be the first parliamentary group of the new majority and the new government (always in case of victory of the Center-right).
 All this even if Meloni beat Letta and were the first political force in Italy.
 This is probably why Salvini and Berlusconi have given the green light to this division of single-member constituencies.

 #Cdx #Meloni #find #minority #real #numbers #explained